Let’s build a new era of sustainability

-At IBM, we’ve been examining many of the problems that face the world today, and we’ve been developing solutions to help overcome them.
-We believe that the next pressing issue facing regional and local governments could be our dangerously deteriorating infrastructures.
-Throughout the world, civil engineers are sending a clarion call to repair them before we are faced with another looming disaster.
-As a result, we’ve announced the launch of IBM® Maximo® Asset Management for Civil Infrastructure.
+The next pressing issue facing regional and local governments is the environmental impact on our dangerously deteriorating infrastructures.
+Throughout the world, civil engineers are sending a clarion call to repair our stressed and aging infrastructure before we face another looming disaster.
+That’s why we created IBM® Maximo® for Civil Infrastructure.

 - 9.1% of bridges are structurally deficient